-Meanwhile lets just say that we are proud Amy Gray contributed a whooping 12 entries.
+But we are proud to say that Amy Gray contributed 12 entries already.

 Why your cancer-creating habits can affect your children (and we’re not talking about second-hand smoke).
 It’s hard enough being a parent.
 There are no “Parenting for Idiots” books out there.
 We just bumble along, trying our best to inoculate our children from our worst selves and influence them with our best.
 But like many humans, […]